 This is where the National Peace Corps Association (NPCA) steps in.
 The NPCA is the worldwide coordinator for the 210,000 returned Peace Corps Volunteers who have passed through the program.
 In addition to providing alumni services, publishing Worldview Magazine and coordinating political advocacy, they organize regional groups around the country which bring together returned volunteers at the local level.

 RPCV/W is one of the oldest of these groups.
 It arose from gatherings in the late 70's and achieved nonprofit status in 1991.
 Its primary focus is providing social, professional, and community service opportunities in the DC metropolitan region.
 It also specializes in events of a ceremonial nature, such as wreath layings and the commemoration of Peace Corps milestones.
 Anyone may join the group directly or through the NPCA.
 Members elect a Board of Directors each year who run day-to-day operations.

 I'm looking for housing in DC.
 Can you recommend any resources?

 There is no listserv... not anymore.
 Peace Corps closed its daily email of jobs and housing in February 2013.
-For jobs, they introduced Peace Corps Career Link, and the NPCA offers its Next Step Job Finder and a housing group on its social network.
+For jobs, they introduced Peace Corps Career Link, and the NPCA offers its Next Step Job Finder.

 Anyone can create an account and log-in to rpcvw.org.
 Many events are open to the public too.
 Members, however, are the soul of the organization.
 They can vote, lead events, and use our Facebook group to promote fundraisers for their favorite causes.
 Members are charged less for RPCV/W events requiring payment.
 We also negotiate special discounts for our members with local restaurants, bars, theaters, and other businesses.
 Most professional development events are restricted to members, as is access to our Linkedin networking group.
 Several online resources we maintain, including job feeds and the Social Map, are also members-only.